| Risk Factors

 - Axillary lymph node dissection—Removal of the lymph nodes under the arm.
 This is done to help determine whether cancer cells have entered the lymphatic system.

 Radiation therapy may be used to kill cancer cells or stop their growth.
 It is often used after surgery to try to eliminate any remaining cancer cells and decrease chance of recurrence.
 Radiation therapy may also be used to shrink tumors that are causing symptoms.
 The main types of radiation include:

-Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, or IV.
+is the use of drugs to kill cancer cells.
+It may be given in many forms including pill, injection, or through an IV.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells.
 Some healthy cells are killed as well causing a variety of symptoms.

 The following therapies may be to used as overall part of care:

 Biological therapy—Use of enhanced natural processes to attack cancer or its support systems.
 There are a number of biologic therapies including:

 - Immunotherapy or biologic response modifier (BRM) therapy—Stimulate or redirect the immune system to attack or slow cancer cells.

 Targeted therapy—Attacks specific characteristics of cancer cells that allow cancer to grow.

 Attacking the support systems of cancer can slow or stop its growth.